Denis O'Donnell: Political views

-It appears from those times that he was a frequent correspondent of the Kerryman, much as his son Patrick would later scribe not a few letters to other national papers on a variety of topics.
-When the prospect came in 1925 of a visit to Tralee by the controversial Cork-born Archbishop Daniel Mannix of Melbourne, who had opposed the Easter Rising of 1916, but also opposed conscription, Denis O’Donnell wrote initially on 10 October to query his intentions, as Mannix's preceding visits to other parts of Ireland were "preaching politics everywhere, naming some Irishmen Imperialists, and blowing his own trumpet as to his steadfastness in our cause".
+O'Donnell was a frequent correspondent of the Kerryman and would later write letters to other national papers on a variety of topics.
+When the prospect came in 1925 of a visit to Tralee by the controversial County Cork-born Archbishop Daniel Mannix of Melbourne, who had opposed the Easter Rising of 1916, but also opposed conscription, Denis O’Donnell wrote initially on 10 October to query his intentions, as Mannix's preceding visits to other parts of Ireland were "preaching politics everywhere, naming some Irishmen Imperialists, and blowing his own trumpet as to his steadfastness in our cause".
 By pointing out the inconsistencies if not contradictions in Dr. Mannix's public postures, O’Donnell was taking on a "sacred cow" – he was ahead of his time in not submitting blindly to the dominance of clergy acting as political agents provocateurs, and in emphasizing the onus on that particular cleric to speak instead towards national unity rather than foster radicalism in the name of Irish republicanism.
 It wasn't the first time that one of his lineage took a more inclusive realpolitik rather than an ideological approach to national independence and the struggle for effective sovereignty.
 But this flew against the grain of the popular media and public sentiment of the time, and so he had to offer his "second thoughts" letter of 12 October.

 In that nuanced regard, Denis O’Donnell welcomed Mannix's planned encounters in Ireland as "a real peace demonstration" if people "of all shades of opinion" took part in it.
 He added that if Mannix were "to foster or sanction disunion, such would be most objectionable", but "his influence for good and for uniting all Irishmen will be, if anything, more powerful, and Dr. Mannix will have endeavoured to do what I hoped was his object when I first learned he would visit our country".
-This should have placated another anonymous begrudging correspondent self-described as "a lane dweller", who writing two days beforehand libeled O’Donnell as "the Dictator of Basin View" where he lived, for simply querying the expectations of the Kerry County Council in inviting Dr. Mannix.
+This should have placated another anonymous begrudging correspondent self-described as "a lane dweller", who writing two days beforehand libelled O’Donnell as "the Dictator of Basin View" where he lived, for simply querying the expectations of the Kerry County Council in inviting Dr. Mannix.
 It is clear that Denis O’Donnell had a more nuanced understanding of the background of Dr. Mannix, who in earlier times had demonstrated loyalty to Kings Edward VII in 1905 and George V in 1911, and not been that supportive of Home rule, but who years later became more ardently nationalist especially after he had been intercepted and arrested by British troops who boarded his vessel in 1920 while sailing from New York destined for Ireland, but then transferred to England to prevent his influence in Ireland.
 Mannix later became a life-long friend of Éamon de Valera.